-Control Person Responsible Information management - Contamination awareness Prior to any works commencing, confirmation must be sought from ARTC environmental representatives regarding whether contamination will impact the proposed works.
-ARTC / site occupier / contractors Appropriate environmental awareness training must be completed for all on-site personnel, which includes being inducted into this plan.
-Ensure all personnel working within the site understands how the contamination issues impact their work, and develop site-specific safe work method statements to make provisions for lead and potential asbestos contamination in soil are in place, where: authorised personnel require access to the site; maintenance and management of the site; and for any necessary subsurface activities.
-Housekeeping and exposure abatement Exclusion zones - Restricting access and movement Areas of widespread lead contamination within the Goulburn Wheat Yard Sidings as presented on Figures 3a to 3e are to be demarcated as an exclusion zone with appropriate signage.
-These areas must not be used as trafficked thoroughfares and shall only be accessed by persons inducted into this plan.
-ARTC / site occupier / contractors Personal protective equipment (PPE) PPE must include full length high visibility clothing, safety toe fully enclosed footwear, protective eyewear and gloves at all times.
+Control Person Responsible Information management - Contamination awareness ARTC / site Prior to any works commencing, confirmation must be sought from ARTC environmental representatives regarding whether proposed works will disturb or impact contamination.
+This includes reviewing the locations of known contamination as presented within Figures 2 and 3, and also undertaking pre-works asbestos inspections and clearances by a SafeWork NSW Licensed Asbestos Assessor, should this be required. contractors Appropriate environmental awareness training must be completed for all on-site personnel, which includes being inducted into this plan.
+Ensure all personnel working within the site understands how the contamination issues impact their work, and develop site-specific safe work method statements to make provisions for contamination are in place, where: authorised personnel require access to the site; maintenance and management of the site; and for any necessary subsurface activities.
+Housekeeping and exposure abatement ARTC / site Exclusion zones - Restricting access and movement The ACM and lead contamination areas as presented on Figure 2 are to be demarcated as exclusion zones with appropriate signage.
+These areas must not be used as trafficked thoroughfares and shall only be accessed by persons inducted into this plan. contractors Personal protective equipment (PPE) PPE must include full length high visibility clothing, safety toe fully enclosed footwear, protective eyewear and gloves at all times.
 Hard hats / safety helmets and hearing protection will be task specific and based on company policies.
 A P2 dust mask must be worn whenever exposure to dust is likely.
 Decontamination - On-site The use of PPE is required whenever entering the site.
-Decontamination when leaving lead contaminated areas by removing / washing / cleaning clothes, boots and tools / equipment.
+Decontamination when leaving contaminated areas by removing / washing / cleaning clothes, boots and tools / equipment.
 Wash hands and face before eating, drinking and smoking or any hand to mouth behaviour.
 Avoid chewing gum or smoking when exposure to lead dust is likely.
-Purpose built facilities are to be considered during lead risk works which provide clean and dust free areas for crib rooms, toilet facilities and decontamination areas, laundering and appropriate disposal of gloves, masks, coveralls, etc. All vehicles, plant and machinery must be inspected and decontaminated prior to leaving site, to ensure that contaminated soil is not tracked off-site.
+Purpose built facilities are to be implemented during lead risk works which provide clean and dust free areas for crib rooms, toilet facilities and decontamination areas, laundering and appropriate disposal of gloves, masks, coveralls, etc. All vehicles, plant and machinery must be inspected and decontaminated prior to leaving site, to ensure that contaminated soil is not tracked off-site.
 Decontamination - Off-site Decontamination prior to entering home.
 If possible, shower and launder clothes at work.
 If this cannot occur, leave boots and work clothes outside and launder separately.
 Baby / child seats and related equipment should not be in work vehicles.
 Discourage family visits to the workplace.